Reduce, Reuse, Recycle: Compositional Generation with Energy-Based Diffusion Models and MCMC: Discussion

 \myparagraph{Acknowledgements.} We gratefully acknowledge support from NSF grant 2214177; from AFOSR grant FA9550-22-1-0249; from ONR MURI grant N00014-22-1-2740; from ARO grant W911NF-23-1-0034; from the MIT-IBM Watson Lab; and from the MIT Quest for Intelligence.
 Yilun Du is supported by a NSF Graduate Research Fellowship.

 {A.\arabic{section}} {A\arabic{figure}} {A\arabic{table}}

 {A\arabic{equation}}

-\textbf{ {Appendix}} In this appendix, we present additional text-to-image results in \sect{app:text2im}.
-We present detailed derivations of diffusion models in \sect{app:diffusion_models}.
+\textbf{ {Appendix}} In this appendix, we present detailed derivations of diffusion models in \sect{app:diffusion_models}.
 We present additional information on MCMC sampling in \sect{app:mcmc}.
 We provide additional derivations on composing diffusion models in \sect{app:bad_samp}.
 We discuss different parameterizations of energy based diffusion models in \sect{app:energy_param}.
 We further provide additional example 2D compositions in \sect{app:experiments_2d}.
-Finally, we provide experimental details in \sect{app:experiments}.
+We provide experimental details in \sect{app:experiments}.
+Finally, we present additional text-to-image results in \sect{app:text2im}.